WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 If you still have privacy concerns, use the WSF Config Profile, it uses a native iOS Configuration Profile method to redirect Apple Certificate Servers to https://localhost.direct, which is your own local network.

+## Portal

+We have our very own app called Portal, which includes a signer, download links to sideloaders, guides with a variety of languages, and a functional sources viewer/downloader.

+Portal is easy to use, stable and offers a great user experience for everyone.

 ## FAQ

 ---